 Clinical information about O86 ICD 10 code

-During pregnancy, some common infections like the common cold or a skin infection do not usually cause serious problems.
-But other infections can be dangerous to you, your baby, or both.
-Some infections may lead to preterm birth and low birth weight babies.
-Others can cause serious illness, birth defects, and lifelong disabilities, such as hearing loss or learning problems.
+During pregnancy, some common infections such as the common cold or a skin infection do not usually cause serious problems.
+Some infections, such as the flu, can be more severe when you're pregnant.
+But other infections can be harmful to you, your fetus, or both.

-Some of the infections that can be dangerous during pregnancy include:
+Some infections that can be harmful during pregnancy include:

 - Bacterial vaginosis (BV)